-- Full Payment Payment in full by August 9, 2023 for fall and December 6, 2023 for spring. - Cashnet Payment Plan For students and parents desiring to pay educational expenses in monthly installments, a low-cost deferred payment program is available.
-The monthly plan is administered by Cashnet.
-The annual enrollment fee is \$75.
-To enroll, go to commerce.cashnet.com/mvnupay. - Private Education or Parent PLUS Loan Option -Balance is covered by a private or Parent PLUS

-- loan.
-The loan must be approved by the confirmation deadline to avoid the late fee. - Combination Cashnet Payment Plan and Loan -Balance is covered by a Cashnet Payment Plan in addition to a private or Parent PLUS loan.
+- Full Payment Payment in full by August 14, 2024 for fall and December 4, 2024 for spring. - Transact Payment Plan For students and parents desiring to pay educational expenses in monthly installments, a low-cost deferred payment program is available.
+The monthly plan is administered by Transact.
+The annual enrollment fee is \$35 per term.
+To enroll, go to commerce.cashnet.com/mvnupay. - Private Education or Parent PLUS Loan Option Balance is covered by a private or Parent PLUS loan.
+The loan must be approved by the confirmation deadline to avoid the late fee. - Combination Transact Payment Plan and Loan Balance is covered by a Transact Payment Plan in addition to a private or Parent PLUS loan.